kevinhendricks/Access-Aide/README.md

 **Limitations ...**
-1. In able to properly achieve the schema:accessModeSufficient: textual critieria, Access-Aide will abort when provided with epubs that use javascripts, audio resources, video resources, and mathml because Access-Aide simply can not tell if the proper textual descriptions are provided in these cases.
+1. In able to properly achieve the schema:accessModeSufficient: textual critieria, Access-Aide will nnot add this metadata when provided with epubs that use javascripts, audio resources, video resources, and mathml because Access-Aide simply can not tell if the proper textual descriptions are provided in these cases.

 2. The schema:accessibilityHazard set to none indicates you are using only **static** images with no Video and no animated gifs.
 You need to verify that or manually update that metadata in the opf.